MultiAgentLearning/playground/CONTRIBUTING.md

 * Commit your changes and push your created branch to your fork
 * Open a new pull request into our master branch

+## Formating

+**Spacing** - In between methods in classes use one line space.
+Functions, Classes, and groups of variables outside of a Class use two line spaces.

+**Naming** - Classes use caps camelcase whereas functions, methods, and variables use snake case.
+Names should not exceed 80 characters.

 ## Discord

 Discussions, correspondence, and announcements often happen in Discord.
 You can get access through our [Discord invite.](https://discord.gg/wjVJEDc)